Boundary behavior of special cohomology classes arising from the Weil representation: Differential graded algebras associated to the Weil representation

 \subsection{The differential graded algebra $C^{\bullet}_V$}

 We begin this section by defining a differential graded (but not graded-commutative) algebra $C^{\bullet}_V$.
-We first define the underlying complex.

 The complex $C^{\bullet}_V$ is essentially the relative Lie algebra complex for $\Orth(V)$ with values in $\mathcal{W}_{n,V}$ tensored with the tensor algebra of $V_{\C}$ and twisted by some factors associated to $\C^n$.
 Precisely, it is the complex given by